-Being a lawyer is actually not much different from being a workaholic individual.
-You sacrifice your personal time to complete requirements that clients ask of you.
+Being a lawyer is not much different from being a workaholic individual.
+You sacrifice your time to complete the requirements that clients ask of you.
 This is just the way it is a lawyer.

-There are lawyers who opt to be employed in an established firm, while some opt to join a partnership or set a firm for himself.
+Some lawyers opt to be employed in an established firm, while some opt to join a partnership or set a firm for himself.
 For those who op to become partners or a solo-law professional, there is a need for them to manage their business.

 Running a business is a truly taxing role and is a challenging one as well.

-The legal profession is not immune from competition.
-The sector is a highly-competitive one as there are lots of lawyers out there, and more and more are added each year.
+The legal profession is not immune to competition.
+The sector is a highly competitive one as there are lots of lawyers out there, and more and more are added each year.
 It is also difficult to distinguish oneself from other practicing lawyers.

 There would be a need for a lawyer to show a great track record, but how could he if he is still just trying to be known in the industry, right?